ColinBin/anywhere/README.md

 - After enabling LBS, users can fetch posts according to his/her current location.
 - User can "place" posts where they are, which could be revealed to others nearby.
 - A post is basically composed of a title and some lines.
 But author could lock the post with a password which could be shared with others so that they can check the post.
 A post also comes with an optional picture, which could be picked from album or taken with camera.
-- A post can be commented and liked or condemned.
+- A post can be commented and liked or disliked.

 # Characteristics
 - Support auto-login.